-Here you can find a list of our research publications arranged in order of work package and research domain.
+Here you can find a list of research publications for Phases 1 and 2 of Hearing the Voice.
+Phase 1 publications are listed in order of work package.
 An alphabetical list of our publications is available here.

 Many of our publications are available to read freely online thanks to the generous support of the Wellcome Trust.

 Alderson-Day, B. The Silent Companions, The Psychologist, April 2016.

 Alderson-Day, B., Bernini, M. and Fernyhough, C. (2017).
 Uncharted Features and Dynamics of Reading: Voices, Characters and Crossings of Experiences, Consciousness and Cognition, 49, 98-109.

 Alderson-Day, B., and Fernyhough, C. (2016).
 Auditory verbal hallucinations: Social but how?
 Journal of Consciousness Studies, 23, 163-194.

 Alderson-Day, B., Diederen, K., Fernyhough, C., Ford, J., Horga, G., Margulies, D., McCarthy-Jones, S., Northoff, G., Shine, J., Turner, J., van de Ven, V., van Lutterveld, R., Waters, F., and Jardri, R. 2016).
 Auditory hallucinations and the brain’s resting-state networks: Findings and methodological observations.
 Schizophrenia Bulletin, 42, 1110-1123.

 de Sousa, P., Sellwood, W., Spray, A., Fernyhough, C., and Bentall, R. (2016).
 Inner Speech and Clarity of Self-concept in Thought Disorder and Auditory Verbal Hallucinations, The Journal of Nervous and Mental Disease, 204, 885-893.